 Christmas In The Park at Noble Park, Paducah (November 27–December 31, 2019)

 Christmas in the Park is the premier holiday attraction in Paducah and the whole region.
 Paducah Power System lights up the spectacular illumination in Noble Park every holiday season starting with a lighting ceremony in mid-November.
 A walk under the lights will be available nightly through New Year's Eve.
 There are also horsedrawn carriage tours available by reservation.
-Don't forget to pay a visit with Santa House at Noble Park and donate nonperishable food for area charities.
+Don't forget to pay a visit to Santa House at Noble Park and donate nonperishable food for area charities.

 Lighting Of The Trace at Buffalo Trace Distillery, Frankfort (December 5, 2019)